 If you prefer a less formal hat, then you should invest in a cap.
-In 1935 greys and browns in all kinds of patterns were rather popular.
+In 1935, greys and browns in all kinds of patterns were rather popular.
 The same colors would look good in a present day outfit.
 Also, pay attention to the shirt collar!
-Usually you see shirts with a white contrasting collar but rarely can you spot a plain shirt with a patterned collar!
+Usually you see shirts with a white contrasting collar, but rarely would you spot a plain shirt with a patterned collar!
 Personally, I think this can look absolutely splendid, especially in an outfit with tweed and a cap.
 Unfortunately, this is only something you can find when you have your shirt custom made.
-Note, the collar is held together with a collar pin, which elevated the tie slightly for an elegant look.
+Note that the collar is held together with a collar pin, which elevates the tie slightly for an elegant look.

 Buckskin Chukka Boots

 Buckskin chukka boots were the favorite boots of Long Island horse enthusiasts in 1935.
 Now, it is still a classic that can be seen on many male feet.
 Especially with suede uppers, it makes for handsome casual footwear.

 Also popular at the time, the knit cardigan (which is referred to as such, even without sleeves) was worn in vibrant colors.
 Style leaders on the campuses of Princeton and Harvard wore it with great pride.
 The particular model back then was rather short since it was worn with high-rise trousers.
 Today, most cardigans are a little longer because the average rise of pants is now much shorter.
 So, if you like high rise trousers, which is something usually found on bespoke trousers made the English way with a fishtail in the back, you should definitely look for a short cardigan that just covers your waistband.
 Otherwise, the proportions might look odd.